LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kallida-festival-1/index.md

   - imported/kallida-festival-1/image906.jpeg
 description: >-
   Kallida festival 2019 was an absolute treat.
-From the picturesque gardens to the Manor house, the festival couldn&rsquo;t help but make a strong impression.
+From the picturesque gardens to the Manor house, the festival couldn’t help but make a strong impression.
 Held this year at Sparkfields Hall in Yeovil, Somerset (19th-21st July) the site stands out with the clever light installations, intimate club spaces and tearout-fun main stage.
 The atmosphere was conducive [...]Read More...
 published: true
 tags: review
 featured: false